RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-04-01-PSDeploy-Take-Two.md

 ## What Can I Deploy?

-Now that you know how to use PSDeploy, what can you use it to deploy?
+Now that you know how to use PSDeploy, what can you deploy?
 Some of these things might seem simple, but having a layer of abstraction to hide some of your code can be quite helpful:

 * **FileSystem**:  Copy files or folders.
 Uses copy-item and robocopy behind the scenes, respectively
 * **FileSystemRemote**:  Same as FileSystem, but runs in a remote PSSession.
 Mind the double hop.